Operating A Business

 To apply for a permit or obtain more information, contact the Building Department at 305.673.7610, or visit the office at City Hall, 1700 Convention Center Drive, second floor.

 Every commercial business is required to contract with a private solid waste company to remove garbage and debris.
 The frequency of service should be sufficient to ensure the business area is clean at all times.
-The City is served by five solid waste franchisees.
+The City is served by two solid waste franchisees.
 For more information, call the City of Miami Beach Sanitation Department at 305.673.7616.

 Promoting Your Business